AaronYALai/Seq2seqAttn_ECM/README.md

 - Easy-to-understand: Focus on functional programming style which makes the workflow more understandable.

-- Checkpoint Availability: Saving and loading of half-trained models are enabled using TensorFlow checkpoints.
+- Checkpoint Availability: Saving and loading of half-trained models are enabled (checkpoints).

-- Jupyter Notebook: Demonstrate the whole example workflow in Jupyter notebooks for one to easily play with.
+- Jupyter Notebook: Demonstrate the whole example workflow in Jupyter notebooks to easily play with.

 Example: Sorting of Integers
 ---------